coreprocess/babel-plugin-js-logger/readme.md

 # babel-plugin-js-logger

-Babel plugin to enable js-logger in your entire project easily.
+Babel plugin to enable js-logger in your entire project efficiently.

-This babel plugin enables [js-logger](https://github.com/jonnyreeves/js-logger) in your entire project by placing `const logger = require('js-logger').get('project:example:path');` in front of every transpiled javascript file.
+This [Babel](https://babeljs.io/) plugin enables [js-logger](https://github.com/jonnyreeves/js-logger) in your entire project by placing `const logger = require('js-logger').get('project:example:path');` in front of every transpiled JavaScript file.
 Works with Babel standalone, e.g. within a backend, or together with Webpack, e.g. within a frontend.

 # Setup